MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-cpp.md

 - In versions of Visual Studio previous to Visual Studio 2015 Update 1, debugging UWP apps or components.
 Starting in Visual Studio 2015 Update 1, you can use Edit and Continue in UWP C++ apps and DirectX apps, because it now supports the `/ZI` compiler switch with the  `/bigobj` switch.
 You can also use Edit and Continue with binaries compiled with the `/FASTLINK` switch.

 - Debugging 8/8.1 Store Apps.
 These projects use the VC 120 toolset and the C/C++ `/bigobj` switch.
-EnC with `/bigobj` is only supported in the VC 140 toolset.
+Edit and Continue with `/bigobj` is only supported in the VC 140 toolset.

 - Debugging on Windows 98.